darstib/demo-repo/docs/conflict.md

-I am the result of merge by hand.
+I am edit on master.